ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Step 1 (time(VG)): One or more Attesting Network Device PCRs are extended with measurements.
 RIV provides no direct link between the time at which the event takes place and the time that it's attested, although streaming attestation as in {{I-D.birkholz-rats-network-device-subscription}} could.

-* Step 2 (time(NS)): The Verifier generates a unique nonce ("number used once"), and makes a request attestation data for one or more PCRs from an Attester.
+* Step 2 (time(NS)): The Verifier generates a unique random nonce ("number used once"), and makes a request attestation data for one or more PCRs from an Attester.
 For interoperability, this MUST be accomplished via a YANG {{RFC7950}} interface that implements the TCG TAP model (e.g., YANG Module for Basic Challenge-Response-based Remote Attestation Procedures {{I-D.ietf-rats-yang-tpm-charra}}).

 * Step 3 (time(EG)): On the Attester, measured values are retrieved from the Attester's TPM.
-This requested PCR evidence is signed by the Attestation Identity Key (AIK) associated with the DevID.
+This requested PCR evidence, along with the Verifier's nonce, called a Quote, is signed by the Attestation Key (AK) associated with the DevID.
 Quotes are retrieved according to TCG TAP Information Model {{TAP}}.
-While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, so must be retrieved in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}, to preserve the trust model.
-(See {{security-cons}} Security Considerations).
-At the same time, the Attester collects log evidence showing what values have been extended into that PCR.
+At the same time, the Attester collects log evidence showing the values have been extended into that PCR.
+Section {{using-tpm}} gives more detail on how this works.

 * Step 4: Collected Evidence is passed from the Attester to the Verifier

 * Step 5 (time(RG,RA)): The Verifier reviews the Evidence and takes action as needed.
-As the interaction between Relying Party and Verifier is out of scope for RIV, this can happen in one step.
+As the interaction between Relying Party and Verifier is out of scope for RIV, this can be described as one step.

+  * If the signature covering TPM Evidence is not correct, the device SHOULD NOT be trusted.

+  * If the nonce in the response doesn't match the Verifier's nonce, the response may be a replay, and device SHOULD NOT be trusted.

   * If the signed PCR values do not match the set of log entries which have extended a particular PCR, the device SHOULD NOT be trusted.

   * If the log entries that the Verifier considers important do not match known good values, the device SHOULD NOT be trusted.
 We note that the process of collecting and analyzing the log can be omitted if the value in the relevant PCR is already a known-good value.

   * If the set of log entries are not seen as acceptable by the Appraisal Policy for Evidence, the device SHOULD NOT be trusted.

-  * If the AIK signature is not correct, or freshness such as that provided by the nonce is not included in the response, the device SHOULD NOT be trusted.

-  * If time(RG)-time(NS) is greater than the threshold in the Appraisal Policy for Evidence, the Evidence is considered stale and SHOULD NOT be trusted.
+  * If time(RG)-time(NS) is greater than the the Appraisal Policy for Evidence's threshold for assessing freshness, the Evidence is considered stale and SHOULD NOT be trusted.

 ### Transport and Encoding